Search

 import { onDestroy, onMount } from "svelte";

-// reference to the container HTML element where CE.SDK will be initialized
+// Reference to the container HTML element where CE.SDK will be initialized

 let container;

-// where to keep track of the CE.SDK instance
+// Where to keep track of the CE.SDK instance

 let cesdk = null;

-// deafult CreativeEditor SDK configuration
+// Default CreativeEditor SDK configuration

 const defaultConfig = {

-license: "<YOUR_LICENSE_KEY>", // replace it with a valid CE.SDK license key
+license: "<YOUR_LICENSE_KEY>", // Replace it with a valid CE.SDK license key

-// other default configs...
+// Other default configs...

 };

-// accessing the component's props
+// Accessing the component's props

 const { el, children, class: _, config, ...props } = $props();

-// hook to initialize the CreativeEditorSDK component
+// Hook to initialize the CreativeEditorSDK component

 onMount(() => {

-// integrate the configs read from props with the default ones
+// Integrate the configs read from props with the default ones

 const ceSDKConfig = {